29 Best Places To Visit in Mysore | Ultimate Tourist Guide

 Last year, I had the pleasure of hosting my office colleagues and even played the role of a small tourist guide.

-Sharing stories about the 3D painting of the royal streets of Mysore, the King’s Official court, and how the 750 kg gold howdah used during the iconic Dasara procession was a proud moment for me.
+Sharing stories about the 3D painting of the royal streets of Mysore, the King’s Official court, and how the 750 kg gold howdah was used during the iconic Dasara procession was a proud moment for me.

 The palace also has a spiritual significance in my life—I visit the Shri Trinayaneswara Swami Temple inside the palace complex every Shivaratri to seek blessings.